 Avoid citrus in children before twelve months old due to acid-induced rash or GI upset.
 Seville oranges, grapefruit, limes, and pomelos contain furano cumarins that disrupt the breakdown of certain drugs.
 Check the pharmacy insert for any medicine that you are taking.

 Individuals with pre-diabetes or diabetes should avoid fruit juice as they raise the blood glucose and triglycerides levels.
+Certain phytochemicals present in whole citrus fruits may reduce the risk of diabetes and help the disease.

 Citrus fruits are packed with a host of powerful disease-fighting compounds.
 Indeed, their list of benefits is impressive.
 Nonetheless, do not eat citrus for the limonoids or hesperitin as a way of treating medical conditions without discussing it with your doctor.